-Five Lessons Learned from Deploying 500+ Unattended Retail Stores
+5 Lessons Learned from Deploying 500+ Unattended Retail Stores

-1. Fresh Food is a Must Have for Workplaces
+1. Fresh Food is a Must-Have for Workplaces

-That put Byte Foods’ value proposition into perspective.
-There was clear demand for fresh food in the office and for the first time, the cost could be passed along to the customer.
-These insights informed our pricing strategy to begin charging a monthly ‘subscription’ fee for our completely turnkey service.
+The demand for fresh food in the office was enormous and the cost could be passed along to the customer.
+We saw companies like Facebook and Google spending millions of dollars a month to provide quality food for their employees, so they were clearly seeing a solid ROI.
+These insights influenced our pricing strategy to begin charging a monthly ‘subscription’ fee for our completely turnkey service.

 Takeaway: Workplaces understand the value and impact of having fresh food on-site—and they’re willing to pay for it.